sanonyme/rps/README.md

 - "Play Game" - Start matchmaking
 - "Show Score" - Display your score
 - "Show Players" - List online players
+- "Coffee Bet Mode" - Toggle the coffee bet mode (loser buys winner a coffee)
 - Rock, Paper, Scissors buttons for making moves
 - Text input field for chat and commands

+## Game Modes

+### Standard Mode
+The standard game where players compete to win 3 rounds first.

+### Coffee Bet Mode
+A fun way to play with stakes!
+In this mode:
+- The loser of the match buys the winner a coffee
+- Players must both consent to Coffee Bet Mode
+- If a player with Coffee Bet Mode is matched with a regular player, the regular player will be asked if they accept the coffee bet challenge
+- The GUI client has a checkbox to enable Coffee Bet Mode
+- In text client, use the `play coffee` command

 ## Network Discovery